SthephanShinkufag/atomboard/README.md

  1. Obtain the latest release.
     - If you installed via Git, run the following command in TinyIB's directory:
       - `git pull`
-    - Otherwise, [download](https://gitlab.com/tslocum/tinyib/-/archive/master/tinyib-master.zip) and extract a zipped archive.
+    - Otherwise, [download](https://github.com/SthephanShinkufag/TinyIB/archive/master.zip) and extract a zipped archive.
  2. Note which files were modified.
     - If **settings.default.php** was updated, migrate the changes to **settings.php**
       - Take care to not change the value of **TINYIB_TRIPSEED**, as it would result in different secure tripcodes.
     - If other files were updated, and you have made changes yourself:
-      - Visit [GitLab](https://gitlab.com/tslocum/tinyib) and review the changes made in the update.
+      - Visit [GitHub](https://github.com/SthephanShinkufag/TinyIB) and review the changes made in the update.
       - Ensure the update does not interfere with your changes.
- 3. Visit [GitLab](https://gitlab.com/tslocum/tinyib/wikis/NewSQLStructure) and check for new SQL queries which may be required to complete the update.
+ 3. Visit [wiki/NewSQLStructure](https://github.com/tslocum/TinyIB/wiki/NewSQLStructure) and check for new SQL queries which may be required to complete the update.

 **Database structure was last modified on *15th Sep 2015*.**  Are you unable to create new posts?
-Run the SQL on [this page](https://gitlab.com/tslocum/tinyib/wikis/NewSQLStructure) to finish the upgrade process.
+Run the SQL on [wiki/NewSQLStructure](https://github.com/tslocum/TinyIB/wiki/NewSQLStructure) to finish the upgrade process.

 Migrating
 ------------